Cabin Branch Mine

 The price for sulfur rose when World War I started, since sulfur is a key ingredient in gunpowder.
 The American Agricultural Chemical Company purchased it in 1916.
 That corporation expanded the mining to the west, going upstream on the North Fork of Quantico Creek.
 The area worked by the Cabin Branch Mining Company is described by National Park Service rangers as the "family side," while the western edge is called the "company side."

-A railroad carried the ore to Quantico, where it was shipped on boats to a smelter.
+A railroad carried the ore to a wharf on Possum Point, from where it was shipped on boats to a smelter.
 Though the iron rails have been removed and the wooden ties have rotted away, the level beds of multiple spur tracks are still evident along Quantico Creek.
 Batestown Road, known for years as Mine Road, follows the route of the railroad outside the boundaries of Prince William Forest Park.

 Local subsistence farmers, including African-Americans from Batestown and white residents from Joplin, were hired to excavate the ore.
 Residents of both races came from the closest community to the mine, Hickory Ridge.
 There were six African American dormitories, perhaps built by the original Cabin Branch Mining Company.
 Throughout the life of the mine, housing was segregated.